About my work

 Language engineering and linguistic utopianism

 Since 2006 I have worked directly with speakers of the Eskayan language in the Philippines.
 Members of this community maintain that their language was the creation of the ancestor Pinay, who fashioned it from parts of a human body.
 Pinay is also credited with the creation of a unique and highly complex script for representing his language in written form.
-The origins, evolution and present-day usage of the Eskayan language and its script is the subject of my book published within the series Oxford Studies in the Anthropology of Language.
+The suprising and recent emergence of the Eskayan language and its script is the subject of my book published within the series Oxford Studies in the Anthropology of Language.

 Graphic codes